vilsi12/Animation-App/README.md

+Liquid Swipe animation is used to slide the page like water which show different design and pattern on the screen.
+I have used libray to animinate I have publish it in geeks for geeks https://www.geeksforgeeks.org/flutter-liquid-swipe-animation/

 # Animation-App
 What is Flutter?
 Flutter is Google’s portable UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.